Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 12. Matthew T. Carrano and John R. Hutchinson.
 “Pelvic and Hindlimb Musculature of Tyrannosaurus rex (Dinosauria:Theropoda)”. *Journal of Morphology* 253 (2002): 207-228.
 DOI:

 13. Matthew T. Carrano and Scott D. Sampson.
 “The Phylogeny of Ceratosauria (Dinosauria: Theropoda)”. *Journal of Systematic Paleontology* 6 (2008): 183-236.
-DOI:
+DOI: http://dx.doi.org/10.1017/S1477201907002246.

 14. McDonald et al. “New Basal Iguanodonts from the Cedar Mountain Formation of Utah and the Evolution of Thumb-Spiked Dinosaurs”. *PLoS ONE* 5:11 (2010).
-DOI:
+DOI: http://dx.doi.org/10.1371/journal.pone.0014075.

 15. Nesbitt et al. “A Complete Skeleton of a Late Triassic Saurischian and the Early Evolution of Dinosaurs”. *Science* (2009): 1530-1533.
-DOI:
+DOI: http://dx.doi.org/10.1126/science.1180350.

 16. Paul C. Sereno and Andrea B. Arcucci.
 "Dinosaurian Precursors from the Middle Triassic of Argentina: Marasuchus lilloensis, gen. nov.". *Journal of Vertebrate Paleontology* 14 (1994): 53-73.
-DOI:
+DOI: http://dx.doi.org/10.1080/02724634.1994.10011538.

 17. Richard J. Butler, Paul Upchurch, and David B. Norman.
 “The Phylogeny of the Ornithischian Dinosaurs”. *Journal of Systematic Paleontology* 6 (2008): 1-40.
-DOI:
+DOI: http://dx.doi.org/10.1017/S1477201907002271.

 18. Roger B. J. Benson, Matthew T. Carrano, and Stephen L. Brusatte.
 “A new clade of archaic large-bodied predatory dinosaurs (Theropoda: Allosauroidea) that survived to the latest Mesozoic”. *Naturwissenshaften* 97 (2010): 71-78.
-DOI:
+DOI: http://dx.doi.org/10.​1007/​s00114-009-0614-x.

 19. Rozadilla et al. "A new ornithopod (Dinosauria, Ornithischia) from the Upper Cretaceous of Antarctica an its palaeobiogeographical implications". *Cretaceous Research* 57 (2015): 311-324.
-DOI:
+DOI: http://dx.doi.org/10.1016/j.cretres.2015.09.009.

 20. Senter et al. “New Dromaeosaurids (Dinosauria: Theropoda) from the Lower Cretaceous of Utah, and the Evolution of the Dromaeosaurid Tail”. *PLoS ONE* 7:5 (2012).
-DOI:
+DOI: http://dx.doi.org/10.1371/journal.pone.0036790.

 21. Stephen L. Brusatte and Thomas D. Carr.
 "The Phylogeny and Evolutionary History of Tyrannosauroid dinosaurs". *Scientific Reports* 6 (2016).
-DOI:
+DOI: http://dx.doi.org/10.1038/srep20252.

 22. Stephen M. Gatesy.
 “Caudofemoral Musculature and the Evolution of Theropod Locomotion”. *Paleobiology* 16 (1990): 170-186.
-DOI:
+DOI: http://dx.doi.org/10.1017/S0094837300009866.

 23. W. Scott Persons IV and Philip J. Currie.
 “Duckbills on the Run: The Cursorial Abilities of Hadrosaurs and Implications for Tyrannosaur-Avoidance Strategies”. *Hadrosaurs* (2014): 449-458.
-DOI:

 24. Xing et al. “Comparative Osteology and Phylogenetic Relationship of *Edmontosaurus* and *Shantungosaurus* (Dinosauria: Hadrosauridae) from the Upper Cretaceous of North America and East Asia”. *Acta Geologica Sinica* 88 (2014): 1623-1652.
-DOI:
+DOI: http://dx.doi.org/10.1111/1755-6724.12334.